A problem in non-linear Diophantine approximation

-We may now prove Proposition $\ref{prop:restrict}$.
-It suffices to show that since the complementary implication is obvious.
+as $Q \rightarrow \infty$. \end{lem} It suffices to show that since the complementary implication is obvious.
 To do this we will show that if the latter sum converges then so does the former.

-In order to proceed we first partition the set $\Nc$ by separating the heights $h_{a,b}$ into diadic blocks.
+In order to proceed we first partition the set $\Nc$ by separating the heights $h_{a,b}$ into dyadic blocks.
 For any $t \in \Z_{\geq 0}$ let

 and let